 Stageable – Application Guidelines

-Stageable: Make A Scene is Queensland Writers Centre’s newest addition to our suite of our …able programs, focussing on the development of emerging playwrights.
-The Program accepts submissions of all forms of unpublished and unproduced plays and writing intended for the stage.
+Queensland Writers Centre’s Stageable program focusses on the development of emerging playwrights and theatre writing.
+Open nationally, the Program accepts submissions of all forms of unpublished and unproduced plays and writing intended for the stage.

-Successful (shortlisted) applicants to the Program will receive consultation with Queensland Writers Centre (QWC) staff and 5 hours of one-on-one mentorship with a matched industry professional, with the aim of sparking ongoing creative and professional connections for writers.
+Successful (shortlisted) applicants to the program will receive consultation with Queensland Writers Centre (QWC) staff and one-on-one mentorship with a matched industry professional, with the aim of sparking ongoing creative and professional connections.

-One-on-one Feedback Sessions with QWC staff to receive reader feedback on the submitted script and discuss next steps (regardless of the application outcome), are available as an add-on for all applicants.
+One-on-one Feedback Sessions to receive deidentified reader/reviewer feedback on the submitted script and discuss next steps (regardless of the application outcome), are available as an add-on for all applicants.

-To ensure all writers receive value from their application, QWC has committed to providing a relevant development workshop to applicants free of charge during the Program, tailored to address commonalities found by reviewers across the cohort of applications.
+To ensure all writers receive value from their application, QWC has also committed to providing a relevant development workshop to all applicants as part of the Program (included in the application fee), tailored to address commonalities found by reviewers across the cohort of applications.

-Applicants are required to submit the first 50 pages only of a complete draft theatre script, alongside a 400-word synopsis and other information as requested in the Application Form.
+Applicants should submit the first 50 pages of a complete draft theatre script, alongside a 400-word synopsis and other information as requested in the Application Form.
 (For scripts less than 50 pages in total, submit the complete script.)

 Scripts should be presented according to standard formatting: